go to previous page go to home page go to next page hear noise highlighting

 Say the the program has been assembled and loaded at address 0x00400000.
 The program starts running with the PC holding that address.

 Once started, the four instructions execute in an unending loop.
-The last instruction, a no-op, fills the branch delay slot.
+The last instruction, a no-op, is in the branch delay slot.

 A loop structure is created with the jump instruction.
 The intent of the jump instruction is to put the address 0x00400000 into the PC.
 However, it takes one more machine cycle for this to happen.